Daniel-Mietchen/2016-aesir/primary.rst

   and support for trust network overlays;

-* unifying scattered versions and representations by marrying automatic analysis and human curation; for example, hypothes.is could be used to store "document signatures" that could be searched to connect papers with different URIs.
+* unifying scattered versions and representations by marrying automatic analysis and human curation; for example, Hypothes.is could be used to store "document signatures" that could be searched to connect papers with different URIs.